MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 Statistical significance is important because it reflects your risk tolerance and confidence level.
 The metrics can fluctuate from day to day, and statistical analysis provides a sound mathematical foundation for making business decisions and eliminating false positives.

 PlayFab Experimentation operates on a build-in statistical computation engine which ensures 95% statistical significance level for your experiments.

-## Key Terms
-### Conversion Rate
-A conversion refers to any desired action that you want the player to take.
-Conversions do not have to be tied to monetary goals.
-This can include anything from a click on a button to making a purchase and becoming a player.

-Conversion is the goal of A/B experiments.

-Conversions are an absolute number, whereas a conversion rate is the number of conversions divided by the total player traffic.

-### Hypothesis
-A hypothesis refers to a claim about the mechanism according to which a given intervention will affect player behavior.
-It is an idea about what need to be experimented and why, and what changes might appear after the changes.

-### Control Variant
-A control variant is an existing experience which is used in an experiment as a measure of comparison to ensure that the experiment works.
-It provides a baseline measurement for the experiment.
-It makes sure that the treatment you are giving is causing the experimental results, and not something outside the experiment.

-### Treatment Variant
-A treatment variant receives the experimental treatment(s) or difference in experience(s) in an experiment.
-It is the treatment variant(s) which are studied in an A/B experiment and contains the experience changes.

-### Variables
-Variables are defined to set the feature or experience configuration.
-Defining feature variables allows you to iterate on your feature without redeploying the code.

-### % of Flight (Flight Allocation)
-A percentage of the total player base (audience) that are considered for the A/B experiment and will receive the control or treatment variant.

-### Segment
-Segments organizes individual players into group(s) which shares common characteristic(s) as per the user-defined qualifying condition(s)/ criteria(s).
-One can flight an experiment with a customized experience for a Segment to verify the hypothesis that an audience will respond more positively.

-### P-Value
-The p-value in an A/B experiment is the probability that one would get the observed difference between the variant groups (or a more extreme difference) by random chance.

-When the p-value is high implies that the probability of randomly seeing a difference between the A and B groups is high, due to sampling noise.
-When the p-value is low (below our threshold) implies that the probability of seeing a difference randomly is low and one can be confident about making the change to the new alternative applicable treatment variant from the original control variant.

-### Confidence Interval
-In A/B testing, confidence intervals mitigate the risk of sampling errors, in a sense manages the risk associated with implementing a new variant.
-If tool says, “We are 95% confident that the conversion rate is X% +/- Y%,” then you need to account for the +/- Y% as the margin of error.
-How confident you are in your results depends largely on how large the margin of error is.
-If the two conversion ranges overlap, you need to keep testing to get a valid result.

-**Type 1 Error:**
-A type 1 error is a measure of “false positive,” an incorrect belief that a variation in an experiment has made a statistically significant difference.
-A conclusive winner is declared although the test turned out as inconclusive.

-**Type 2 Error:**
-A type 2 error is a measure of “false negatives,” an incorrect belief that a variation in an experiment has made no statistically significant difference.
-No conclusive winner is declared between a control and a variation when there should be one.

 ## Experimentations as a Practice